Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: The self-consistent manner including the effect of applied currents

 Next, we refer to the $M_{p}=F(H)$ of the Stoner-Wohlfarth model shown in Fig.~\ref{FIG6}(b), and analyze the relationship $h^{0}_{v}=F(I_{ext})$.
 There is a difference between the valley-polarization and the magnetization in ferromagnets.
 For the latter, a spin-rotation symmetry is maintained and the ferromagnetism is described by a vector order parameter.
 In contrast, the valley polarization in our system is Ising-like and not a vector \cite{Ying}.
 The system is either polarized at $K$ valley or $K'$ valley, but never polarized at a valley-coherence state like $\frac{1}{\sqrt{2}}(\vert K \rangle + \vert K' \rangle )$.
 This means the direction of the valley polarization is only aligned along the easy axis ($z$ axis).
 In addition, since the applied current $I_{ext}$ will influence the valley polarization but cannot mix two valleys, the effect of $I_{ext}$ should be analogous to the effect of $\mathbf{H}$ at $\theta_{H} = 0^{\circ}$.
 Therefore, the curve of $h_{v}^{0}(I_{ext})$ should be similar to the curve of $M_p(H)$ at $\theta_{H} = 0^{\circ}$ as shown by black solid lines in Fig.~\ref{FIG6} (b) in a small single-domain valley-polarized system.
-Actually, even if in a multi-domain system, the averaged hysteresis loop could be still like the curve at $\theta_{H} = 0^{\circ}$, because the easy axis of each domain is along the $z$ direction.
+Actually, even if in a multi-domain system, the averaged hysteresis loop could be somehow like the curve at $\theta_{H} = 0^{\circ}$, because the easy axis of each domain is along the $z$ direction.
 Therefore, we can conclude that $h_{v}^{0}$ remains nearly unchanged as long as $I_{ext}$ is not too large.
-Considering the current to flip the valley polarization sometimes demands to reach several tens of nA \cite{Sharpe}, which is basically larger than the critical currents obtained by our numerical calculations, our linear approximation in Eq.~(\ref{Eq5}) has some rationality. \\

-\textbf{To analyze the function of $h_{v}^{0}=F(I_{ext})$ from the Rayleigh law.} For a further comparison, we next refer to another theory called as Rayleigh law, which is used to describe the behavior of ferromagnetic materials at low fields \cite{Bertotti, Dante}.
+Considering the current to flip the valley polarization sometimes demands to reach several tens of nA \cite{Sharpe}, which is basically larger than the critical currents obtained by our numerical calculations, our linear approximation in Eq.~(\ref{Eq5}) has some rationality. \\ \\ \textbf{To analyze the function of $h_{v}^{0}=F(I_{ext})$ from the Rayleigh law.} For a further comparison, we next refer to another theory called as Rayleigh law, which is used to describe the behavior of ferromagnetic materials at low fields \cite{Bertotti, Dante}.
 The Rayleigh law is a technical model describing the magnetic hysteresis phenomenon with simple mathematical functions.
 It quantizes the initial magnetization curve as a second order equation \cite{Rayleigh}:

 Here $a$ corresponds to reversible part of the magnetization process with $a=\lim_{H \to 0} \frac{\partial B}{\partial H}=\mu_0 \mu_i$ ($\mu_i$ is the initial permeability), and $b$ corresponds to the irreversible part of the magnetization process.
 Based on this initial magnetization curve, Rayleigh law describes the magnetic hysteresis loop by two symmetrical, intersecting parabolic curves \cite{Rayleigh}: